-Rather than focussing on the Marxist theme of the revolutionary (or reformist) potential of the working class, the talk will therefore centre on the contemporary relevance of Marx as the thinker of the capitalist mode of production.
-If historical Marxist movements have privileged the defence of the social dignity of wage work, here it will be argued that the real stakes, in Marx, concern the critique of the sphere of production, where economic value is generated out of the combustion of human energy.
+Rather than focussing on the Marxist theme of the revolutionary (or reformist) potential of the working class, the talk centred on the contemporary relevance of Marx as the thinker of the capitalist mode of production.
+If historical Marxist movements have privileged the defence of the social dignity of wage work, here it will be argued that the real stakes, in Marx, concern the critique of the sphere of production, where economic value is generated out of the combustion of human energy the talk noted.